Bartłomiej Wdowik

-Bartłomiej Wdowik (born 25 September 2000) is a Polish professional footballer who plays as a left-back or a left winger for Ekstraklasa club Jagiellonia Białystok, on loan from Portuguese club Braga, and the Poland national team.
+Bartłomiej Wdowik (born 25 September 2000) is a Polish professional footballer who plays as a left-back or a left winger for Ekstraklasa club Jagiellonia Białystok, on loan from Braga.

 Career

 Wdowik joined Jagiellonia Białystok in 2020.
 He played every game of their title-winning 2023–24 campaign and recorded 10 goals, six of which came from direct free-kicks and one directly from a corner kick.
 Wdowik debuted for the Polish senior squad in November 2023 during a 2–0 friendly victory against Latvia, replacing Nicola Zalewski in the 78th minute.
 His performances across the season also earned him the Ekstraklasa Defender of the Season award in May 2024.

 On 27 June 2024, Wdowik officially joined Portuguese side Braga ahead of the 2024–25 season for a €1.5 million fee with €200,000 in add-ons, signing a four-year contract with the club.
 He was subsequently loaned out to Hannover 96 for the 2024–25 season.

 On 26 June 2025, Wdowik returned to Jagiellonia Białystok on a one-year loan spell.
+On 2 September 2026, he joined Jagiellonia for another year-long loan.